PINION: Physics-informed neural network for accelerating radiative transfer simulations for cosmic reionization: Mass-averaged analysis

-The last main issue encountered in this project is the use of the propagating mask.
-As described in \S~\ref{sec:prop_mask}, the propagating mask is a way to provide additional information to the network, given that the two smoothed outputs from the N-Body simulation do not provide enough information about the growing structure of the ionized regions.
-However, as the propagating mask is generated by convolving uniform spheres with the input fields, it is much more uniform in structure compared to the behaviour of the ionisation front and therefore the photoionization rate.
+The last main issue encountered in this project is the use of the smoothed source distribution field.
+As described in \S~\ref{sec:prop_mask}, it is a way to provide additional information to the network, given that the two outputs from the N-Body simulation do not provide enough information about the growing structure of the ionized regions.
+However, as the smoothed field is generated by convolving uniform spheres with the input fields, it is much more uniform in structure compared to the behaviour of the ionization front and therefore the photoionization rate.
+The morphology of the ionization rate map and the smoothed source distribution field are compared in appendix \S~\ref{app:valididy}, and in \S~\ref{app:f_mfp} we test the influence of the smoothed source distribution field by adjusting the scale length of \autoref{eq:mfp_photons} on the reionization history.